Website, SEO, or Google Maps: What Actually Drives Business Growth First?

 None of these decisions is inherently wrong.
 They are simply out of sequence.

-When digital marketing priorities are unclear, marketing feels expensive and unpredictable.
+When marketing priorities are unclear, marketing feels expensive and unpredictable.
 When sequencing is clear, growth becomes measurable and controlled.

 Before committing more budget or shifting strategy, it helps to step back and evaluate what should move first.